MicrosoftDocs/azure-stack-docs.fr-FR/azure-stack/operator/azure-stack-add-new-user-aad.md

 3. Exécutez les applets de commande suivantes :

     ```powershell
-    # Provide the AAD credential you use to deploy Azure Stack Development Kit
+    # Provide the Azure AD credential you use to deploy the ASDK.

             $msolcred = get-credential